 So here we go with Step #1: finding this cottage.

 The Husband and I are big fans of Rick Steves Guidebooks.
 He's been there for us on previous trips and during our last family vacation we consulted his expert wisdom yet again.
 On the pages of Rick Steves: France, he mentions a lovely town in the Dordogne region called Beynac-et-Cazenac.
-The region itself sounds spectacular (if you love a good Medieval castle or two) and as an added bonus...family friendly.
+The region itself sounded spectacular--if you love a good Medieval castle or two, great food, amazing scenery and an interesting history.

-We explored our options for lodging via VRBO and to our surprise, found a lovely home owned by a couple here in Utah.
+We explored our options for lodging via VRBO and to our surprise, found a lovely home owned by a couple in Utah (where we lived at the time).
 We couldn't believe it!
 What are the odds?
-The price of a weekly rental in this home was right so we booked a week.
-We ended up loving the home and at that point the wheels started turning.
-We thought, "if they live in Utah and renovated this home...we can do it too, right?"
+We ended up booking a week and at that point the wheels started turning.
+We thought, "if they live in Utah and manage a home in Beynac, perhaps we can do it too?"
 We always wanted to have a rental property as an investment, but overseas?
 Pourquoi pas?

 During our vacation we fell in love with the place.
 It seemed perfect!
 Initially out of pure curiosity the Husband contacted the local agent (this is where a French-speaking spouse comes in handy) and arranged to see all 3 of the homes up for sale in this town.
-It's a tiny town :) All were lovely but only one was remotely close to our price range.
+It's a tiny town :) All were lovely, but only one was in our price range.
 What we did next, we found out later, is not nearly as common in France as it is in here in America and even a little taboo.
-We submitted a low-ball offer...big time.
-As in, we offered 25% less than the asking price.
-I gave it a 5% chance of success.
+We submitted an offer that was below asking price.
+Also included in our offer was the reasoning behind the price submitted.
+We wanted to explain in detail to the homeowner all of the renovations we hoped to make to the home and how we wanted to make it even more magical.
+I gave the offer a 5% chance of being accepted.

-After submitting our offer, which also offered details as to why it was so low (i.e. major renovations needed), we left on a little rendezvous with our friends to Italy.
-We were having so much fun that we failed to check in with our agent as to the status of our offer.
+After submitting our offer, we left on a little rendezvous with our friends to Italy.
+We were having so much fun on our first getaway sans kids in years (!!), that we failed to check in with our agent as to the status of our offer.
 Although we didn't mean to act uninterested, this actually played out in our favor as we appeared to not care whether they accepted our offer or not.
-The owner apparently became scared to lose a serious buyer and came back with a "yes".
-We looked at each other with a nervous laugh and said, "what have we gotten ourselves into?".
+The owner came back with a "yes, if you add in ___ " and we accepted.
+Then, we looked at each other with a nervous laugh and said, "what have we gotten ourselves into?".
 We had no idea...

 Next up: the history behind this ~500-year-old stone cottage.